badoo/techblog/_posts/2016-03-14-how-badoo-saved-one-million-dollars-switching-to-php7.markdown

 - Custom code is connected through the rewrite wrapper function.
 Then all include operators are automatically overridden as wrappers.
 - Checks for existing overrides are added inside every custom method definition.
 If they exist, then the corresponding code is executed.
 Direct function calls are replaced by calls through the wrapper; this lets us catch both built-in and custom functions.
 - Calls to the wrapper dynamically override access to constants in the code.
-- SoftMocks works with Nikita Popova's PHP-Parser: <a href="https://github.com/nikic/PHP-Parser" target="_blank">https://github.com/nikic/PHP-Parser</a>.
-This library isn't very fast (parsing is about 15 times slower than token_get_all), but the interface lets you bypass the parse tree and includes a convenient API for handling syntactic constructions of indeterminate difficulty.
+- SoftMocks works with Nikita Popova's <a href="https://github.com/nikic/PHP-Parser" target="_blank">PHP-Parser</a>: This library isn't very fast (parsing is about 15 times slower than token_get_all), but the interface lets you bypass the parse tree and includes a convenient API for handling syntactic constructions of indeterminate difficulty.

 Now to get back to the main point of this article: the switch to PHP7.
 After switching the project over to SoftMocks, we still had about 1000 tests that we had to fix manually.
 You could say that this wasn't a bad result, given that we started with 60,000 tests.
 By comparison with runkit, test run speeds didn't decrease, so there are no performance issues with SoftMocks.
 To be fair, we should note that uopz is supposed to work significantly faster.